adamchainz/seporaitis.github.com/_posts/2014-02-12-an-essay-for-aspiring-software-engineer.md

 code without stalling every day progress - is an abysmal step[\[9\]](#footnotes-20140211).
 What else?
 Either buy a thousand more servers or rewrite the underlying language interpreter into a compiler.
-They successfuly managed to do exactly that[\[10\]](#footnotes-20140211).
+They successfully managed to do exactly that[\[10\]](#footnotes-20140211).
 For the same purpose, they redefined how data centers are built - hardware and software[\[11\]](#footnotes-20140211).
 I am doubtless - engineers who